dms-vep/dms-vep-pipeline-3/test_example/homepage/README.md

 The code above will render the `Altair` plot `htmls/REGN10933_mut_effect.html` in an expandable widget on the page with the figure caption "Effects of mutations on antibody neutralization by REGN10933" beneath it.

+### Be sure to save your content in `./homepage`
+As mentioned above, you are editing your site in `./results/homepage`, but be sure to copy any Markdown or other content you create back to `./homepage` and track it in the git repo.
+That way when you run the pipeline again and it auto-generates `./results/homepage` that content will be there.

-## Switching the GitHub Pages source
+## Under the hood

-Now that you're happy with the content of your new [VitePress](https://vitepress.dev/) site, you can make it public and show the world.
-Currently, GitHub Pages is still hosting the original documentation located in the `docs/` directory.
-However, your [VitePress](https://vitepress.dev/) site is being built in a `gh-pages` branch by GitHub Actions each time you push to the `main` branch.
-By switching the GitHub Pages *source* from the `docs/` directory to the `gh-pages` branch, GitHub Pages will begin serving the [VitePress](https://vitepress.dev/)site instead of the original documentation.
-But don't worry!
-Your original documentation will still be available on the new [VitePress](https://vitepress.dev/) site in a tab on the top of the page called `appendix`.
+Here is what is happening under the hood:

+ - The pipeline creates auto-documentation in `./results/docs`
+ - The pipeline then creates `./results/homepage` from the content you created in `./homepage` plus the auto-documentation in `./results/docs`, putting the auto-documentation in `./results/homepage/public` and renaming `index.html` to `appendix.html`.
+ - The pipeline then creates `./results/publish_docs` as a copy of `./results/homepage` (this is needed to also be compatible with publishing the docs with no homepage.
+ - Later when you run `./dms-vep-pipeline-3/publish_docs_gh-pages.sh` the contents of `./results/publish_docs` are put on a new *gh-pages* branch that can be viewed via GitHub Pages as described in the main [https://github.com/dms-vep/dms-vep-pipeline-3](https://github.com/dms-vep/dms-vep-pipeline-3) README.

 ## Adding Google Analytics
 If you want to add Google Analytics to your site, you can do this to see how many people have visited it.
 To do this, first you need to use your Google account to create a Google Analytics tag.
-Once you have done that, you can add it to the `.vitepress/config.mts` file as indicated below (in that example, `G-P7HL8Q4F41` is the Google Analytics tag; you will get a different tag when you create yours:
+Once you have done that, you can add it to the `.vitepress/config.mjs` file as indicated below (in that example, `G-P7HL8Q4F41` is the Google Analytics tag; you will get a different tag when you create yours:

       head: [
         [